VonHeikemen/lsp-zero.nvim/doc/md/tutorial.md

 })
 ```

-Now, if none of your language server need a special config you can use the function [.setup_servers](https://github.com/VonHeikemen/lsp-zero.nvim/blob/dev-v3/doc/md/api-reference.md#setup_serverslist-opts) to configure them.
+Now, if none of your language server need a special config you can use the function [.setup_servers](https://github.com/VonHeikemen/lsp-zero.nvim/blob/dev-v3/doc/md/api-reference.md#setup_serverslist-opts).

 ```lua
 local lsp = require('lsp-zero').preset({})